Colitis Treatment Options

 For people diagnosed with ulcerative colitis, it is essential to maintain good nutrition because the disease often reduces your appetite while increases your body’s energy needs.
 Additionally, common symptoms like diarrhea can reduce your body’s ability to absorb protein, fat, carbohydrates, as well as water, vitamins, and minerals.

 Many people with ulcerative colitis find that soft, bland foods cause less discomfort than spicy or high-fiber foods.
 While your diet can remain flexible and should include a variety of foods from all food groups, your doctor will likely recommend restricting your intake of dairy foods if you are found to be lactose-intolerant.
+Watch this webcast to learn more about nutrition in inflammatory bowel diseases

 In one-quarter to one-third of patients with ulcerative colitis, medical therapy is not completely successful or complications arise.
 Under these circumstances, surgery may be considered.
 This operation involves the removal of the colon (colectomy).
-Unlike Crohn's disease, which can recur after surgery, ulcerative colitis is "cured" once the colon is removed.

 Depending on a number of factors, including the extent of the disease and the patient's age and overall health, one of two surgical approaches may be recommended.
 The first involves the removal of the entire colon and rectum, with the creation of an ileostomy or external stoma (an opening on the abdomen through which wastes are emptied into a pouch, which is attached to the skin with adhesive).